abhisrkckl/Vela.jl/docs/src/pyvela.md

 Pulsar
 ```

-`cheat_prior_scale` defines the scale factor by which the frequentist uncertainties are multiplied to
+The `cheat_prior_scale` argument defines the scale factor by which the frequentist uncertainties are multiplied to
-obtain the "cheat" prior widths.
-The `custom_priors` argument contains the user-defined prior distributions,
+obtain the "cheat" prior widths. `SPNTA` also accepts the `custom_priors` argument, which contains the
+user-defined prior distributions as a dictionary.
+It can be a Python `dict` or a filename (`str`) / `IO` object
-which should be instances of the  `Distributions.UnivariateDistribution` type.
-It supports both parameter names
+containing a `JSON` representation of the dictionary.
+It supports both parameter names and prefixes as dict keys.
-and prefixes as dict keys.
-For example, if an entry for "EFAC" is present, it will set the prior for all
+For example, if an entry for "EFAC" is present, it will set the prior for all EFAC parameters.
+If "EFAC1" is
-EFAC parameters.
-If "EFAC1" is present, it will set the prior for EFAC1 specifically.
-If both "EFAC" and
+present, it will set the prior for EFAC1 specifically.
+If both "EFAC" and "EFAC1" are present, the latter sets
-"EFAC1" are present, the latter sets the prior for EFAC1, whereas the former sets the priors for all other EFACs.
+the prior for EFAC1, whereas the former sets the priors for all other EFACs.
+See [Representing priors in a `JSON` file](@ref)
-In the above example, the priors for all parameters except "PHOFF" are set using "cheat" priors.

-The `custom_priors` argument also accepts a filename (`str`) or an `IO` object containing a `JSON` representation of
-the priors.
-See [Representing priors in a `JSON` file](@ref) for more details.
+for more details.

 Everything defined in `Vela.jl` will be available through the `vl` namespace above, e.g., `vl.TimingModel`
 and `vl.TOA`.
 Things that were explicitly imported into `Vela.jl` are also available, e.g., `vl.GQ` is the `GQ` type
 from `GeometricUnits.jl`.
-Other things from Julia are accessed using the `juliacall` package.
+Other things from Julia are accessed using the [`juliacall`](https://juliapy.github.io/PythonCall.jl/stable/juliacall/)
+package.

 The `SPNTA` object created above has attributes `lnlike`, `lnprior`, `prior_transform`, `lnpost`, and
 `lnpost_vectorized`.
 These provide the log-likelihood, log-prior, prior transform, and log-posterior